Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 I don’t know about you, but the idea of seeing puffins in real life made me very excited.
 And our visit to see the Skomer Island puffins in Wales far exceeded our expectations.

-These colourful little characters kept us completely enthralled as they busied themselves around Skomer Island.
+These colourful little characters kept us absolutley enthralled as they busied themselves around Skomer Island, with some coming within inches of our feet!

 Puffin head shot